Mass of Abrikosov vortex in high-temperature superconductor YBaCuO

-We have designed and developed a unique far-infrared (FIR) transmission experiment, as displayed in Fig.~\ref{fig:setup}, which is capable of probing the circular dichroism.
-The breakthrough that eventually allowed us to conduct this research was a home-made retarder \cite{TesarRSI18} inserted in the optical path near the FIR-laser output aperture; it retards the horizontal component relative to the vertical one by an adjustable phase delay.
-For the entering light of equal vertical and horizontal polarizations, the phase delay of $\pm\pi/2$ results in the linear-to-circular conversion of polarization.
-Since the phase shift introduced by the retarder is inversely proportional to the wavelength of the incoming light, each laser line requires a separate adjustment.
+We designed and developed a unique far-infrared (FIR) transmission experiment capable of probing the circular dichroism (see Fig.~\ref{fig:setup}).
+The breakthrough that has eventually allowed us to conduct this research is a custom-made retarder \cite{Tesar18} inserted in the optical path near the FIR-laser output aperture; it delays the horizontal polarization relative to the vertical one by an adjustable phase difference.
+A mutual phase shift of $\pm \pi/2$ converts the THz beam of equal vertical and horizontal polarization components into the circularly polarized state.
+Since the phase delay introduced by the retarder is inversely proportional to the wavelength of the incoming light, each laser line requires a separate adjustment.

-We measured transmission at several laser lines \cite{TesarPhysica10} in the terahertz frequency range listed in Fig.~\ref{fig:comparison}b.
-Our current setup enables fast flips between clockwise ($+\pi/2$) and anti-clockwise ($-\pi/2$) circular polarizations, consequently, we probe transmittance ${\cal T}_+$ and ${\cal T}_-$ of both polarizations under identical conditions.
+We measured the transmittance of the sample for several laser lines at wavelengths 119, 163, 312, 419, and 433 $\mu$m \cite{Tesar10}, corresponding to the terahertz circular frequencies $\omega$ of 15.9, 11.6, 6.05, 4.50, and 4.35 $\times 10^{12}$ rad/s, respectively.
+Our setup shown in Fig.~\ref{fig:setup}a enables fast flips between clockwise ($+$) and anti-clockwise ($-$) circular polarizations, consequently, we probed the transmittance ${\cal T}_+$ and ${\cal T}_-$ of both polarizations under identical conditions.
 The transmittance, i.e., the fraction of laser energy transmitted through the sample, is evaluated as the bolometer-to-pyrodetector signal ratio, effectively eliminating any possible time instability in the laser power.
-Identical profile of both signals confirms that the transmission is measured in the linear regime.
+Identical profiles of both signals confirm that the transmittance is measured in the linear regime.

-We have chosen the most common high-$T_c$ material YBa$_2$Cu$_3$O$_{7-\delta}$ in the form of a thin film with a thickness $L = 107$ nm and with CuO$_2$ planes parallel to the surface.
-The sample was prepared in National Chiao Tung University (Taiwan) using a pulsed laser deposition method from a stoichiometric target on a lanthanum aluminate substrate oriented in the (100) plane.
-The substrate dimensions are $10 \times 10 \times 0.5$ mm$^3$.
-The critical temperature of the film $T_c = 87.6$~K was determined from dedicated dc resistivity measurement.